My poems have been published in Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Going Down Swinging and more.

 Hadley Rille Books commissioned me to write The Priestess and the Slave, a historical novella set in 5th century BC Athens and Delphi, in 2009.
 Legendary feminist author Pamela Sargent called it "elegant."

 I love to write for kids as well as adults.
 My poems and stories for kids have been published in the School Magazine, Our Home is Dirt by Sea: Australian Poetry for Australian Kids, Stories for Nine Year Olds and other wonderful places.
+Kids for 10 up should enjoy my little poetry book The Duties of a Cat, too.

 My poems for adults have been published in journals and magazines including Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Quadrant, Gargouille, Midnight Echo, Neon, Star*Line and more.
 They have appeared in anthologies including Best Australian Fantasy and Horror Vol 1 (ed.
 Talie Helene and Liz Grzyb), The Stars Like Sand (ed.
 Tim Jones and PS Cottier), A Slow Combusting Hymn (ed.
 Kit Kelen and Jean Kent), Futuredaze (ed.
 Erin Underwood), Sproutlings (ed.
 Morgan Hardy Bell), Fae Visions of the Mediterranean (eds.
 Valeria Vitale and Djibril al-Ayad), and Poetry & Place (eds.
 Ashley Capes & Brooke Linford).